-The example below shows the server flow used for the compliance test.
+The example below shows 2 server flows.
+The first one was the server flow used for the compliance test.
 It specifies that all traffic to or from any URI Group will be allowed to the server named Avaya (Avaya SES).
-Media traffic will use Media Interface - Server and signaling traffic will use Signaling Interface - Server.
-The Endpoint Policy Group named default - low (Step 14) will be applied to this traffic which specifies that the media is unencrypted.
-In addition, the Topology Hiding, Interworking, and Routing Profiles defined in Steps 9 - 13 will be applied where applicable.
+Media traffic will use Media Interface - Server (Step 6) and signaling traffic will use Signaling Interface - Server (Step 5).
+The Endpoint Policy Group named default -low (Step 15) will be applied to this traffic which specifies that the media is unencrypted.

-16. Subscriber Flows
+18. Subscriber Flows